Updated Dec. 23, 2019 for adding Salesforce Objects.

 - Allow access to your Salesforce account.
 (You may need to log into the account first.)

-The Salesforce: Object Updater App will now appear in the list of Apps in My Apps.
+The Salesforce: Object Insert/Update App will now appear in the list of Apps in My Apps.

 Triggering a Salesforce Object Update

-Once the App is installed in your organization, you can trigger a Salesforce update from any node in your tree.
+Once the App is installed in your organization, you can trigger a Salesforce update from any node in your tree when the tree is launched via Salesforce.

 - Edit the node in Zingtree where you want the update to occur.
 When this node is reached by an end user, the updater app will trigger.

-- Under Apps/Webhooks, select your new app Salesforce: Object Updater.
+- Under Apps/Webhooks, select your new app Salesforce: Object Insert/Update.

 - Click Save Changes.